The view from New Zealand South island's TranzAlpine train

 Buy train tickets

-Christchurch to Greymouth on the scenic TranzAlpine train
+Christchurch to Greymouth on the TranzAlpine train

 It's perhaps the most scenic train ride in New Zealand, and one of the most scenic train trips anywhere in the world.
 The TranzAlpine, run by New Zealand train operator KiwiRail as part of their Great Journeys of New Zealand division, runs once daily between Christchurch, Arthur's Pass and Greymouth on the South Island's west coast, through the amazing misty mountain scenery of the Southern Alps.
 The journey takes 4½ hours, and if you like you can go there and back in a day with an hour in Greymouth.
 Or take the TranzAlpine one-way, and connect with buses down the west coast to Franz Josef Glacier.
 Although I rate the North Island's Northern Explorer from Auckland to Wellington as a far more historic and epic route, and in many ways almost equally scenic, you certainly won't regret buying a ticket for the TranzAlpine!
 This page explains the TranzAlpine's timetable, fares, how to buy the cheapest tickets, and what there is to see on the journey.